Gymnema: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Gymnema sylvestre, a plant traditionally used in Ayurvedic medicine, shows promising effects in managing type 2 diabetes through several synergistic mechanisms.
-Firstly, Gymnema reduces the intestinal absorption of glucose and inhibits active glucose transport in the small intestine, thereby limiting glucose entry into the bloodstream.
-It also inhibits the release of gastric inhibitory peptide (GIP), which plays an important role in metabolic regulation by stimulating the release of insulin in response to glucose intake.
-Furthermore, Gymnema stimulates insulin secretion by the pancreatic beta cells and promotes the regeneration of these cells as well as the islets of Langerhans, potentially improving the body's ability to regulate glucose levels.
-Animal studies have confirmed that Gymnema extract can normalize glucose and insulin levels in the blood and even double the number of pancreatic beta cells in diabetic rats.
-In addition, Gymnema has shown significant antioxidant effects, reducing lipid peroxidation and oxidative damage in the liver, kidneys, and brain, which is crucial for preventing long-term complications of diabetes.
+Gymnema sylvestre, a plant traditionally used in Ayurvedic medicine, shows promising effects in the management of type 2 diabetes through several synergistic mechanisms.
+First, Gymnema reduces intestinal glucose absorption and inhibits active glucose transport in the small intestine, thereby limiting the entry of glucose into the bloodstream.
+It also inhibits the release of gastric inhibitory peptide (GIP), which plays an important role in metabolic regulation by stimulating insulin release in response to glucose ingestion.
+In addition, Gymnema stimulates insulin secretion by pancreatic beta cells and promotes the regeneration of these cells as well as the islets of Langerhans, potentially improving the body’s ability to regulate glucose levels.
+Animal studies have confirmed that Gymnema extract can normalize blood glucose and insulin levels and even double the number of pancreatic beta cells in diabetic rats.
+Furthermore, Gymnema has shown significant antioxidant effects, reducing lipid peroxidation and oxidative damage in the liver, kidneys, and brain, which is crucial for preventing long-term complications of diabetes.

 Usages associés